What Taxes Apply to My Inheritance in California, and When Will I Receive It?

 When someone dies without a will in California, state intestacy law determines who inherits.
 The surviving spouse and children typically have priority.
 The distribution rules vary based on family structure.
 See the breakdown with the California inheritance calculator.

 Probate costs in California include attorney fees, executor fees, court filing fees, and publication costs.
-Total costs typically range from 3-8% of estate value depending on complexity.
+On a $500,000 estate, total costs run about $29,735 depending on complexity.
 The California probate calculator provides a detailed estimate.

 In-depth guides covering California probate laws, trust requirements, and estate planning strategies.